Joasaph of Belgorod: Career and miracles

 In 1727 Hilarion (as he then was) took monastic vows and received the name of Joasaph, and in 1728 he was ordained a deacon.
-By the end of that academic year he was teaching at the Academy.
+By the end of that academic year he was teaching at the academy.
 In 1737 he was appointed archimandrite of the Mhar Monastery near Lubny.
 In 1744, by command of the Empress Elizabeth, Iosaph was advanced to the rank of archimandrite and translated to become head of the Trinity Lavra of St. Sergius, the most important Russian monastery and the spiritual centre of the Russian Orthodox Church.
-On 2 June 1748 he was consecrated as bishop of Belgorod and Oboyanska.
+On 2 June 1748 he was consecrated as bishop of Belgorod and Oboyan.

 After his arrival in Belgorod, Joasaph was noted for his untiring efforts for his diocese and especially for his work to help those in need, often visiting the poor and the sick.

 He died on 10 December 1754, aged only 49, at a village in the Graivoron district.
 On 15 December his body was taken from there to Belgorod and was placed in his Holy Trinity Cathedral.
 Not until 28 February 1755 was the coffin transferred to a crypt in the cathedral which had been made on Joasaph's orders.
 Some years later the body was found to be incorrupt, and news of this spread.
 The sick began to visit the coffin of Joasaph, many reporting cures.
 The miraculous power of Joasaph's relics became known throughout the Russian Empire, and every year more people came to Belgorod to seek help.
 Joasaph thus gained the aura of a saint, and portraits of him became popular.
 In 1883, the Holy Trinity Cathedral became a monastery cathedral, and a series of requests for Joasaph's glorification began to be made.
 Finally, in 1910, Tsar Nicholas II asked the Holy Synod to glorify Joasaph as a saint, which it agreed to do.
 On 4 September 1911 the glorification was celebrated in the Holy Trinity Cathedral, Belgorud, attended by more than 200,000 people, many of whom had come from all over the Empire and beyond.

 Before the First World War, Joasaph's relics were greatly venerated and were brought out for the curing of the sick, when great crowds came hoping for a miraculous cure.
 One who attended such an occasion wrote "Now, it is hard to imagine that sight: thousands and thousands of sick, bent, crippled, possessed, and blind people stood and lay on both sides of the road, along which the saint's relics were to be carried."
 A substantial shrine, made of silver, was created in the Holy Trinity Cathedral.

 In the summer of 1914, when news came of the Austro-Hungarian monitor bombardment of the Serbian city of Belgrade beginning on 29 July 1914, one landowner, Prince Obolensky, spoke stirringly to his peasantry of the need for war with Austria, and they reacted enthusiastically.
 He later learned that his hearers had understood him to mean the Belgorod which held the relics of the recently glorified Joasaph.